Homebuying Guide and Housing Support for Veterans

 Local

-To find local resources in your area, it’s best to start with your local VA.
+It's best to start with your local VA to find local resources in your area.
 Your local VA can direct you to emergency housing, financial help, homeownership options and more.

-• The VA's 25 Cities Initiative: The Initiative was designed to end veteran homelessness in many large cities and has since spawned efforts across the country.
-Bonuses and incentives are provided to landlords who offer rentals to veterans and brokers who connect veterans with subsidized housing projects like Section 8.
+• The VA's 25 Cities Initiative: The Initiative aims to end veteran homelessness in major cities and has inspired efforts nationwide.
+Landlords offering rentals to veterans, as well as brokers connecting veterans to subsidized housing like

-• StatesideLegal: For veterans who need legal help, including in housing matters, StatesideLegal can help you find and contact a local lawyer in your area.
+• StatesideLegal: For veterans needing legal help, including in housing matters, StatesideLegal can help you find and contact a local lawyer.
 Legal representatives are well-versed in the needs of veterans.

 Nonprofit